Dr. Robert Malone Explains What’s Really Happening at the CDC

 If you're enjoying the last week, you'll enjoy the week of the 17th and the 18th even more.

-I infer that the science at the CDC that they're referring to, their claiming had to do with this terms of reference at the ACIP working group.
+I infer that the science at the CDC that they're referring to they're claiming had to do with this terms of reference at the ACIP working group.

-The person who is functionally serving a spokesperson for this group of people that resigned has denied that that's the case, that there's a cause and effect having to do with the terms of reference, and that his objection was that there were policy decisions being made.
+The person who's functionally serving as spokesperson for this group of people that resigned has denied that that's the case, that there's a cause and effect having to do with the terms of reference, and that his objection was that there were policy decisions being made.

-I'm unclear what policy decisions he's referring to, and the chairperson of the working group, Brett Sefflevi has given an interview with authorization by Andrew Nixon
+And the chairperson of the working group, Retz F. Levy, has given an interview with authorization by Andrew Nixon of HHS Communications with Dr. DeMasi,

 And the position taken by the senior CDC staff that resigned was that the CDC has already done all the necessary investigations about, for instance, the adverse events.

-The only adverse event uh that is occurring with the COVID vaccine mRNA products is myocarditis.
+The only adverse event that is occurring with the COVID vaccine mRNA products is myocarditis.

-There are other ones that haven't that have uh not met statistical significance.
+There are other ones that haven't, that have not met statistical significance.

-That's a different nuanced uh question of how they're determining that.
+That's a different nuanced question of how they're determining that.

-What this teaches, in my opinion, is that historically the uh what has been observed by many and complained about by many is that the ACIP seems to be a rubber stamp organization, and this has often been attributed to financial conflicts of interest,
+What this teaches, in my opinion, is that historically, what has been observed by many and complained about by many is that the ACIP seems to be a rubber stamp organization.

-and uh certainly those have existed, and many of the ACIP members and the working group subcommittee members have been drawn from the various medical professional societies, which uh have been documented as pretty much universally receiving major funding from the pharmaceutical industry.
+And many of the ACIP members and the working group subcommittee members have been drawn from the various medical professional societies, which have been documented as pretty much universally receiving major funding from the pharmaceutical industry.

-So uh the secretary in deciding to uh um retire, the former ACIP committee, that's his words, uh, had uh indicated that there was this chronic financial conflict of interest that had characterized many of the prior CD uh ACIP members, and that it was necessary to start over.
+So the secretary, in deciding to retire, the former ACIP committee, that's his words, had indicated that there was this chronic financial conflict of interest that had characterized many of the prior ACIP members, and that it was necessary to start over.

-Uh so um that those were the claims, and then they were reinforced uh through uh a number of venues.
+So those were the claims, and then they were reinforced through a number of venues.

 They just lost the court case, so they were officially fired.

-So when you read the headlines, uh Bobby Kennedy has fired uh over 600 FTE at the CDC.
+So when you read the headlines, Bobby Kennedy has fired over 600 FTE at the CDC.

 Well, actually, that happened weeks ago.